top of page

 Josephus says that thousands were killed by the Sicarii, many of them villagers whose towns were raided for supplies (War of the Jews 4:7.2).
 He also says that as bad as their deeds were, the fear of them that came over the people was even greater.

-Third Seal: Famine and hardship
+Third Seal: Famine and Hardship

-Rev 6:5 When He opened the third seal, I heard the third living creature say, “Come and see.”
+Revelation 6:5 When He opened the third seal, I heard the third living creature say, “Come and see.”
 So I looked, and behold, a black horse, and he who sat on it had a pair of scales in his hand.

 6 And I heard a voice in the midst of the four living creatures saying, “A quart of wheat for a denarius, and three quarts of barley for a denarius; and do not harm the oil and the wine.”